Refresh email addresses

 - Go to Jobs tab.

 - From the mailboxes list (Fig. 1.), select mailboxes whose email addresses were changed.
-Press Ctrl to select mailboxes one by one, Ctrl+Shit to select multiple rows, or Ctrl+A to select all mailboxes.
+Press Ctrl to select mailboxes one by one, Ctrl+Shift to select multiple rows, or Ctrl+A to select all mailboxes.

 - Click the Refresh email addresses button on the top menu.